MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/more-options-with-data-set.md

 # Explore more options with your data set
 Your search topics usually gather more data than you want to analyze at a given moment.
 When narrowing the data for the most relevant posts in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)], [data sets](use-filters.md#data_set) are often key to an accurate and detailed analysis.

- In some areas of [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], you can copy a given data set over to a different area to save time.
+ In some areas of [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], you can copy a given data set over to a different area to save time.
 For example, you can have a stream in **Social Center** that shows an overwhelming amount of posts.
 You decide to analyze those posts in the **Analytics** area to drill down into the information using the filtering functionality.
 You find a set of important posts and choose to get informed of any similar new posts.
 By passing your data set over to the **Message Center**, you can create an alert with a single click.

- The following table shows the areas in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] between which you can pass a data set.
+ The following table shows the areas in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] between which you can pass a data set.

 |Area|Create stream|View/Open in Analytics|Create alert|Create activity map|Create automation rule|
 |----------|-------------------|-----------------------------|------------------|-------------------------|----------------------------|